jsmitthimedhin/spring-hibernate-crud/README.md

 Spring-Hibernate-CRUD is a simple database application for companies that allows users to Create, Read, Update, and Delete customer information.

 *This program is similar to my previous repo, JDBC-crud, except built with Spring and Hibernate.
+*This program is built with JAR files attached, so no need for Maven.

 ## What I learned